jcaillon/valet/docs/create-new-command.md

 The build process consists of recreating the `valet.d/cmd` program by reading all the `about_xxx` functions and extracting info from the YAML definition.
 It also appends all the functions defined in `cmd-extra`.

+## 5. Test your program

+Your command function is not working as expected or seems stuck ?
+Two ways to approach this problem:

+- Run your valet command in the bash debugger on visual studio.
+- Or use the `valet -x` option to enable the profiler (this turns the debug mode on `set -x`).
+This will output the complete trace in `~/profile_valet_cmd.txt` (or you can choose the destination with the environment variable `VALET_CMD_PROFILING_FILE`).

 ## Extra: defining sub commands

 If your new command name contains one or more spaces, you are defining a sub command.
 E.g. `sub cmd` defines a command `cmd` which is a sub command of the `sub` command.
 It can be useful to regroup commands under a theme.
 You can have a sub valet menu for the sub command `sub` which displays only the commands under this command.